Crawford Bay, British Columbia: History, geography, demographics and economy

-The region is part of the traditional territories of the Sinixt and Ktunaxa peoples.
+The region is part of the traditional territories of the Syilx, Sinixt and Ktunaxa peoples.
 The Ktunaxa name for the bay is kʼupawiȼknuk, meaning "where the lake goes inland."
 Prospector and trapper, James Crawford, whom the Ktunaxa called White Man Jim, reportedly gave his name to the bay and creek.
 However, the settlement itself was Cocklethorpe for the first decade, named after Joseph William Cockle, who obtained the first preemption in 1889.

 Arts, culture, attractions and sports

 Crawford Bay plays host to a music festival each July.
 The Starbelly Jam, an annual event since 1999, is a weekend outdoor music festival featuring a wide variety of musical styles.

-The village centre, along Highway 3A, is home to a collection of working artisan studios including: a forge, broommaker, potters, weavers, copper enamellist, leatherworkers, and jewellers.
+The village centre, along Highway 3A, is home to a collection of working artisan studios including: a forge, broom makers, potters, weavers, copper enamellists, leatherworkers, and jewellers.

 Crawford Bay hosts an annual autumn agricultural fair, The Kootenay Lake Fall Fair, which dates back to 1910 and features a juried display of locally grown produce, homemade goods and artistic creations.

 Kokanee Springs Golf Resort, located within Crawford Bay, is a championship 18-hole course designed by Norman H. Woods in 1968.